& CBCT Scan

 Taking care of your mouth is essential for maintaining optimal oral health.
 There are several steps that are involved in maintaining a healthy mouth.
 The American Dental Association recommends that you brush at least twice a day and floss once daily.
 In addition to your daily care at home, it is recommended that you have your teeth professionally cleaned and examined at least every six months.
 Without proper care, you could be faced with serious oral health issues, including periodontal disease.
-At David Crumpton, DDS, we can help you to recognize the symptoms of periodontal disease so that you can take action right away.
+At David Crumpton, DDS, we can help you to recognize the symptoms of periodontal disease in our Trophy Club, TX dental office, so you can take action right away.

 You most likely know periodontal disease by its more common name, gum disease.
 This condition is a serious oral health problem that affects more than just your gums.
 It can impact the health of your teeth, your jawbone, and even your whole body.
 When it starts, however, it is barely noticeable.
 Plaque and bacteria that build up in your mouth irritate your gums, which causes the tissue to become inflamed.
 Because these symptoms are often overlooked, periodontal disease is left to progress.
 Swollen gums pull away from the teeth, creating pockets.
 Bacteria collect in these pockets, where they begin to attack your periodontal ligaments and jawbone.
 Over time, these supporting structures weaken, causing your teeth to become loose and eventually fall out.